Facing Foreclosure in New Mexico?

 What happens to tenants if my New Mexico home is foreclosed?

 Federal law (the Protecting Tenants at Foreclosure Act) gives tenants with valid leases at least 90 days' notice before they must vacate after a foreclosure sale.
-Federal PTFA gives tenants with bona fide leases 90 days' notice after the foreclosure sale.
+New Mexico's Owner-Resident Relations Act (NMSA § 47-8-1 et seq.) also governs eviction procedures for tenants.
 If you rent out the property, notify your tenants as soon as possible and advise them to document their lease.

 Can I claim surplus funds after a foreclosure sale in New Mexico?